 A full benefit amount is paid for up to 2 Unrelated Covered Conditions.
 When a benefit becomes payable for a covered condition in one Category, the Participant will not be covered for any future conditions in the same Category.

-Category 1: Cancer (life-threatening)
+Category 1: Cancer

-Category 2: Coronary Artery Bypass Surgery
+Category 2: Aortic Surgery, Coronary Artery Bypass Surgery, Heart Attack, Heart Valve Replacement or Repair

-Category 3: Heart Attack